Class 9 “The Adventures of Toto” Ruskin Bond

 More for Class 9: Class IX- PROSE , Class IX- POEMS

-Boiling himself alive: (phrase) Getting into dangerously hot water.
+Boiling himself alive: Getting into hot water.

 Cunningly: Cleverly or deceitfully.

-Delicacy: A choice or expensive food item.
+Delicacy: Expensive food item.

 Devoted: Very loving or loyal.

-Haunches: An animal’s or person’s hip and thigh region.
+Haunches: Hip and thigh region.

-Mischief: Playful misbehaviour or troublemaking.
+Mischief: Playful troublemaking.

-Spite: A desire to annoy, offend, or hurt.
+Spite: Desire to annoy or hurt.

-Triumphant: Feeling or expressing jubilation after a victory or success.
+Triumphant: Feeling jubilation after a success.

 Well-to-do: Wealthy or prosperous.